-ITEM DETAILS : This is a CLOSE OUT ITEM , there are no known issues . may show minor wear from storage Brand New Rifle
+ITEM DETAILS : This is a CLOSE OUT ITEM , there are no known issues .
+Will show wear from storage, this is a Military Surplus item.

 WWII Russian Model 1891/30 PU 7.62 x 54R caliber Sniper Rifles.
 1943-44 dated Rifles manufactured by Izhevsk and arsenal refurbished post WWII.
 Complete with Authentic PU Scope & Mount date of production may vary .
 Incredible opportunity to buy a Real WWII Russian Sniper Rifle.
 Barrel condition may vary and would be rated NRA Antique Gun Rating Very good or better .
 Includes Scope covers and Electro penciled scope base .
 Wood will be rated NRA Very Good or better, markings and exact date codes will vary rifle to rifle most numbers will match .
 This is a great chance to own a piece of history.
 We are not offering Hand Pick or custom selections & may not come with lens covers.
 5/4